 So, the circles go out from there ’til we get to ones in which you’re not safe to BE.

 Let’s take the example of being a woman and being told we cannot dress or move our bodies the way we want to because it will invite unwanted sexual attention.
 Not just being TOLD this; having it as our lived experience.
 Every woman has received unwanted sexual attention.
 Just for being female.

 There’s a circle in which it’s safe to be ourselves, another in which we can dress as we wish but all know it’s only because it’s safe there, another where we don’t even talk about wanting to dress that way or move that way so as not to draw attention on THAT, and the there’s the population around whom we’re not safe no matter what we’re wearing.
 We’re targets.
 We’re prey.

-And almost everyone has some relationship like this though usually not with the cost of potential death as the most extreme circle… unless you’re black in America.
+And almost everyone has some relationship like this though usually not with the cost of potential death as the most extreme circle… unless you’re Black in America.
 Because then that circle is ALWAYS there.

-(Not sure if you’ve noticed, but you also kind of cannot edit your authentic self — no matter how “safe” you make your behaviors, no matter how deeply you tuck in your enoughness and truest self — to the point at which a known threat does not notice you are, in fact, black.)
+(Not sure if you’ve noticed, but you also kind of cannot edit your authentic self — no matter how “safe” you make your behaviors, no matter how deeply you tuck in your enoughness and truest self — to the point at which a known threat does not notice you are, in fact, Black.)

-Bonus: If you’re a white, cis-hetero male, you’ve likely never had a circle that’s even mildly uncomfortable by comparison to how you feel in your own center circle, right?
+Bonus: If you’re a white, cis-het, straight male, you’ve likely never had a circle that’s even mildly uncomfortable by comparison to how you feel in your own center circle, right?
 Your center circle (SELF) is the same way you show up in all the circles.
 You rarely self-edit or tuck in who you are.
 You don’t have to!
 Must be nice.

 The advantage this person has is beyond all the ones we already know about in our society.
 I won’t bother listing those (just look around you).
 When it’s not risky to be your authentic self or even potentially fatal to be SEEN, you can be your authentic self pretty much all the time.